 A key aspect of PSA is the ability for an Account Manager to create an opportunity for a potential project and to prepare quotes.
-The quotes maybe be based one an estimate created with the support of a project manager.
-As quotes are confirmed, they will form the basis of a statement of work.
-A process that will ultimately lead to a won deal and a project contract.
+The quotes maybe be based on an estimate created with the support of a project manager.
+As quotes are confirmed, they will eventually form the basis for a statement of work.
+A process that will ultimately lead to a won opportunity and a project contract.

 The overall process flow is shown below.

-Two people / roles are typically connected with the sales process in PSA.
-Firstly, as you’d expect, the sales person / account manager who will create and progress the opportunity.
-But also, the Project Manager will be involved to help create / refine estimates.
+Two people (or two roles) are typically connected with the sales process in PSA.
+Firstly, as you’d expect, the sales person who will create and progress the opportunity.
+But also, the Project Manager will be involved to help create or refine estimates.

-The account manager starts the sales process by creating the opportunity.
-They optionally itemizing the components of the deal.
+The sales person starts the sales process by creating the opportunity.
+They optionally itemize the components of the deal.
 Plus they will form the team of people who will work on the opportunity.
 This may involve adding details for the project manager or maybe a pre-sales consultant who will assist in the sales process.

 When the quote / opportunity is confirmed (won), a project contract will be created.
 (Also, commonly known as a statement of work.)
 Project contracts have project contract lines that can be used to define the invoice schedule.

 The opportunity entity defines the price lists to be used and may optionally also contain details of the product and project lines.
 I describe more detail about opportunities here.